-It's possible her grief was so great that she didn't notice they were angels, and after answering their question, turned away.
+It is possible her grief was so great that she did not notice they were angels, and after answering their question, turned away.

 Jesus Talks to Mary

 Verse 14: "Having said this, she turned around and saw Jesus standing, but she did not know that it was Jesus."

 "Then she turned and saw Jesus." and as with the angels, she did not recognize the Lord.

 There has been endless speculation concerning Mary's failure to recognize Jesus.

 Most believe it was due to her tears and profound emotional state.